 The remains of a city gate dating from the Early Bronze Age (third millennium B.C.) are located on the left side of the castle.
-This gate appears as a wide opening between two ancient stone from the Amorite invasions around 2300-1900 visible today are the foundations of the socalled "L-shaped Temple," erected around 2700 B.C. section of charred stone at the entrance of the temple's sacred court (4A) is evidence that the temple was destroyed by fire, probably at the time of the Amorite invasions around 2300-1900 B.C.
+This gate appears as a wide opening between two ancient stone ramparts.
+Traces of fire are visible, possibly from the Amorite invasions around 2300-1900 socalled "L-shaped Temple," erected around 2700 B.C. / section of charred stone at the entrance of the temple's sacred court (4A) is evidence that the temple was destroyed by fire, probably at the time of the Amorite invasions around 2300-1900 B.C.
 Terracotta basins set in a bench of masonry behind the entrance (4B) probably held water for ritual cleansing ceremonies.